 There are positive and negative effects of conflict among religious groups in Northern Nigeria.
 However negative effects always outweigh the positive effects.
 On the negative side many Christians were killed by jihadist during religious war.
 Some children lost their parents and thus became orphans.
 Properties of Christians worth millions of naira are either looted or destroyed.
 Citizen with great potential who would have made impact in the country have been killed.
-Thousands of people have been killed while other thousands were left deformed with different types of injuries.
+Thousands of people have been killed while others thousands were left deformed with different types of injuries.
 For instance, in 1984, Muslims attached Christians during a Palm Sunday procession in Ilorin, Kwara State.
 The Muslims fanatics seized Christians Bibles, tore them and beat them mercilessly.
 Some of the Christians sustained injuries.
-In 1986 the same thing happened of which many churches were damaged along with other valuable properties belonging to Christians.
-In 1985, Muslim Maitatsine sect fought in Gombe and Bauchi State and over 105 Christians killed.
+In 1986 the same thing happened of which many churches were damaged along with other valuable properties belonging to Christians killed.
 The most recent is the Boko Haram group that has continued to threaten the Boko Haram of the country.
 Their aim is to Islamize Nigeria.